 Entering the 2017 season, Bryant has posted an impressive 111-62 record (.641) in nine seasons under Pressler, who boasts a career record of 340-164 in 32 seasons as a head coach (.674) with a 246-140 mark (.637) at the Division I level.
 Pressler ranks seventh all-time for career wins among all active coaches across all three NCAA divisions and eighth all-time in NCAA history.
 His .674 career winning percentage ranks fifth among active DI coaches and 25th in DI coaching history, while his 340 wins place him fourth among all active DI coaches and fifth all-time in the DI records.
 In total, Pressler has made 18 NCAA tournament appearances in his career and has seen nine players drafted into the professional ranks since 2009.

-Pressler has found success on every field on which he has set foot as a coach, and his efforts and contributions to lacrosse throughout his illustrious career were recognized once again in September 2008 when he was named head coach of the 2010 U.S. Men's National Team, a squad that would go on to win gold at the ILF World Championships in Manchester, England.
-Pressler served as an assistant with the national team in 2002, a team that also captured gold in the international tournament.
+Pressler has found success on every field on which he has set foot as a coach, and his efforts and contributions to lacrosse throughout his illustrious career were recognized in September 2008 when he was named head coach of the 2010 U.S. Men's National Team, a squad that would go on to win gold at the ILF World Championships in Manchester, England.
+Pressler served as an assistant with the national team in 2002, a unit that also captured gold in the international tournament.